vanallenlab/moalmanac-db/.github/PULL_REQUEST_TEMPLATE.md

 ## Overview
 Provide a plain language description of the changes included in this pull request.

+Note: Are you having trouble filling out this form?
+Check out [this example](https://github.com/vanallenlab/moalmanac-db/pull/58)!

 ## Database content updates
 Describe changes to the database content.
 This format is also used for the content changelog, you can also look at [prior releases](/docs/CHANGELOG.md) for examples, too.
 Items should be sorted by descending evidence level and then alphabetically by feature name.